nightmare-jpg/MK8DX-MMR/README.md

 #  MK8DX Lounge Command

+## March Update (in process making)

+- New site to Generate the links
+- Added Rank
+- Added Gain/Loss
+- pspStare2

 so i made this code for my friend mmr, it kinda scuffed code. so i might update it once in a while.

 it https://mk-8-dx-mmr.vercel.app/api?id=